 You can charge anywhere from $75-$150 and sometimes even more per student… depending on your area and the market, whether you are giving a lecture or including a shooting session with models, backdrop etc… The more elaborate you get the more you can charge.
-Perhaps the lower price for the “lecture only” and then let them “add on” for a lab session where you go out and give them more hands on experience.
-You’d want to charge a bit more for this so the number of students will be limited and you’ll be able to give enough attention to each student to make it worth their price.
-Or if you want to teach photography to moms and you know moms like to save money perhaps you can focus on finding a larger location that will seat more students and then charge less.
+You could charge one price for the “lecture only” session and then let them “add on” for a lab session on a separate day where you go out and give them more hands on experience.
+You’d want to charge a bit more for this so the number of students can be limited and you’ll be able to give enough attention to each student to make it worth their time and money.

 2) Teach private lessons.

 With private lessons you will make more per student per hour.
 You can start at $150 per lesson (1.5-3 hours – depending on the students needs).
 If you decide to mentor other photographers in the business aspect of photography you could make even more.
 But make sure you’re not teaching your competition.
-You’d want to perhaps offer a workshop and market to people outside your area.
-Or market to people who shoot different subjects/genres than you do.
+If you're mentoring other photographers try offering a workshop that is outside your target area and market people outside of the area you service.
+Another option is to teach a photography class to people who shoot different subjects/genres than you do.
+For example if you shoot weddings, maybe you can target people who like to shoot travel or landscape photos.
 Even if the students you mentor do decide to go into business take it as a compliment and add them to your list of clients you’ve helped learn how start a photography business… you may even be able to charge a premium as a result.
 And keep in mind… there are plenty of clients out there for everyone.
-And as a business you will have a USP (unique selling proposition) that makes you stand out from other photography businesses in your area.
+As a business you will have a USP (unique selling proposition) that makes you stand out from other photography businesses in your area.

 3) Offer a gift certificate for your class.